-- 3. Check and adjust the gun fluid pressure if necessary.
-For example, adjust the pressure down to avoid splashing while emptying the paint into a container or gun flush box.
+- Check and adjust the gun fluid pressure if necessary.
+For example, adjust the pressure down to avoid splashing while emptying the paint into a container.
 Increase the gun fluid pressure to speed up the priming process. - 4.
 Trigger the gun until new paint exits the gun.
 The time that it takes to prime the system depends on the length of hose and the fluid pressure. - 5.
-Enter Spray mode 1.
-The isolation fluid pump automatically fills.
-See Home Screen, page 49.
+Enter Spray mode U. The isolation fluid pump automatically fills.
+See Home Screen, page 45.